-Varivax® (marketed in Ireland and available to purchase privately) and Varilrix® and the quadrivalent measles-mumps-rubella-varicella (MMRV) vaccines, ProQuad® and Priorix-Tetra®.
-The vaccines differ in terms of recommended dosing intervals, interchangeability and co-administration with other vaccines.
+Currently there are four vaccines authorised for vaccination against varicella in Europe; the monovalent vaccines VARIVAX® (marketed in Ireland and available to purchase privately) and Varilrix®, and the quadrivalent measles-mumps-rubella-varicella (MMRV) vaccines, ProQuad® and Priorix-Tetra®.
+The vaccines differ in terms of recommended dosing intervals, interchangeability, and the potential for co-administration with other vaccines.

 The USA was the first country to license the monovalent vaccine for universal routine vaccination of persons aged at least 12 months in 1995, while Germany was the first country in Europe to recommend nationwide universal childhood varicella vaccination in 2004.
 Approval for the quadrivalent MMRV vaccine was granted in 2005 in the USA and in 2006 in Europe.
 Since the mid-1990s, the number of countries that have introduced funded universal childhood varicella vaccination programmes has grown and currently includes nine EU/EEA countries as well as Australia, Canada and New Zealand among others.
-Established varicella vaccination programmes are heterogeneous and differ according to the recommended dosing schedule, type of vaccine(s) recommended, age at which the first dose is recommended and the interval between doses where a two-dose schedule is in place.
+Established varicella vaccination programmes are heterogeneous and differ according to the recommended dosing schedule, type of vaccine(s) recommended, age at which the first dose is recommended, and the interval between doses where a two-dose schedule is in place.